1. Makar Sankranti & Pongal

 10. Losar Festival

 Losar Festival is the celebration of the New Year by Tibetan Buddhists in the country.
-It is believed that this festival pre-dates the emergence of Buddhism in India and is one of the most culturally stimulating festivals in the country.
+It is believed that this festival pre-dates the emergence of Buddhism in India and is one of the most culturally stimulating Indian festivals.
 Arunachal Pradesh and Ladakh are the best places to celebrate Losar festival.
 Losar celebrations go on for fifteen days with the first three days being the most important.
 The festival is usually celebrated during February-March with folk dancing, music and local beverages part of the festivities.

 Perhaps one of the biggest and widely celebrated as cultural as wells as religious festivals in the world, Christmas is also celebrated with the same zeal and zest in India too.
 The decorated churches, the Santa Claus and the Christmas Eve gifts are part of the whole experience of celebrating Christmas by not only Christians but people from other religion too.
 The best place to experience the beauty of Christmas is in Old Goa, Meghalaya and Cochin where one can visit beautiful churches and witness the excitement on the streets which is usually missing in northern and western parts of the country.